Zinc

 Zinc is needed for the proper growth and maintenance of the human body.
 It is found in several systems and biological reactions, and it is needed for immune function, wound healing, blood clotting, thyroid function, and much more.
 Meats, seafood, dairy products, nuts, legumes, and whole grains offer relatively high levels of zinc.

-Zinc deficiency is not uncommon worldwide, but is rare in the US.
-Symptoms include slowed growth, low insulin levels, loss of appetite, irritability, generalized hair loss, rough and dry skin, slow wound healing, poor sense of taste and smell, diarrhea, and nausea.
-Moderate zinc deficiency is associated with disorders of the intestine which interfere with food absorption (malabsorption syndromes), alcoholism, chronic kidney failure, and chronic debilitating diseases.
+Zinc deficiency is not uncommon worldwide, but is rare in the US. concerns include slowed growth, low insulin levels, loss of appetite, irritability, generalized hair loss, rough and dry skin, slow wound healing, poor sense of taste and smell, diarrhea, and nausea.
+Moderate zinc deficiency is associated with imbalances of the intestine which interfere with food absorption (malabsorption syndromes), alcoholism, chronic kidney failure, and chronic debilitating conditions.

 Zinc plays a key role in maintaining vision, and it is present in high concentrations in the eye.
 Zinc deficiency can alter vision, and severe deficiency can cause changes in the retina (the back of the eye where an image is focused).

 Zinc might also have effects against viruses.
-It appears to lessen symptoms of the rhinovirus (common cold), but researchers can’t yet explain exactly how this works.
-In addition, there is some evidence that zinc has some antiviral activity against the herpes virus.
+It appears to lessen concerns of the rhinovirus (common cold), but researchers can’t yet explain exactly how this works.
+In addition, there is some evidence that zinc has some plant compounds activity against the herpes virus.

-Low zinc levels can be associated with male infertility, sickle cell disease, HIV, major depression, and type 2 diabetes, and can be fought by taking a zinc supplement.
+Low zinc levels can be associated with male infertility, sickle cell condition, HIV, major low mood, and type 2 diabetes, and can be fought by taking a zinc supplement.

 Uses